Cataracts are a cloudy change within the lens of the eye.

-Inside our eyes, just behind the pupil, is a lens.
-This lens, much like the lens of a camera, allows the eye to focus on objects at different distances.
-When young, this lens is clear.
+The lens of the eye lies behind the coloured part (the iris) of our eye.
+This lens functions like the lens of a camera, allowing the eye to focus on objects at different distances in front of it.
+When we are young, this lens is clear.
 As we age, the protein within the lens degenerates, resulting in clouding of the lens.
 The cloudy lens is called a cataract.

 Most cataracts are simply the product of natural aging of the lens of the eye.
 Therefore, everyone’s eyes will form cataract over a certain age.
 Cataracts are commonly seen over the age of 50 years old, and most commonly cause symptoms over the age of 60 years old.

 Some conditions may cause specific types of cataract, or accelerate the formation of cataract.
 These include: